Nukinderuru/Practicing-C/README.md

 * **stack.c** contains the basic functions for initializing a stack, pushing elements to it, popping elements from the list and destroying the list. **stack_test.c** contains the tests checking if these functions work correctly.
 To compile it use the Makefile, stage name: stack_test.

+## Binary trees

+* **bst.c** ontains the functions for creating a binary tree node, inserting it, traversing the tree (infix, prefix and postfix traversal), searching a node and deleting a node.

+* **bst_test.c** contains several tests, checking if the abovementioned functions work correctly.

 ## Level 3

 ## Game of life